How to get a work permit in Thailand

 • Have a minimum paid-up capital of 2 million baht per foreign employee

-Where do I submit my application?
+Where do I submit my Thailand work permit application?

 Regional variations in the work permit process exist, especially beyond the capital.
-For instance, those who got a job offer in Bangkok may submit their application to the Ministry of Labor at Din Daeng.
+For instance, those who got a job offer in Bangkok may submit their application to the Ministry of Labour at Din Daeng.

-But If your place of employment is in a location other than the capital, you will need to get approval from that province’s Department of Employment.
+But if your place of employment is in a location other than the capital, you will need to get approval from that province’s Department of Employment.

-You must appear in person with your original passport so that the Labor Department staff can provide you with a stamp on your work permit.
+You must appear in person with your original passport so that the Labour Department staff can provide you with a stamp on your work permit.
 The Department will also issue a stamp on the back of your passport at the time of receipt.

 How long does it take to process a work permit?

-Once you have been granted your work permit, it is important to note that it only applies to your employment with the company to which the permit was applied.
 If you decide to take on a different role with another company in Thailand, it will not be covered by your current work permit, and the application process must be repeated with your new company.

 In addition to that, the

 Alien Employment Act of 1978 includes an extensive list of jobs you cannot perform or hire for as they are restricted to Thai nationals only.
+These restrictions are issued by the Department of Employment and were most recently updated in 2022.

 For example, jobs that pertain to agriculture, construction, and other forms of manual labour, such as bricklaying and carpentry, are not permissible.